Schedule

 In class:

-• The 19th c.
-Press Revolution
+• The Penny Press Revolution of the Early 19th century

 • 19th c.
 News Styles